 Uninstalling Wine and Winetricks

-If you not happy with wine program, you can remove it completely by using the following command.
+If you are not happy with the wine program, you can remove it completely by using the following command.

-You can also download Wine 1.6.2 source package for other Linux distributions from the Source Forge.
+You can also download the Wine source package for other Linux distributions from the wine download page.